Jacob Reitan

 Jacob "Jake" Reitan (born 1982) is an LGBT activist who founded the Soulforce Equality Ride.

+Early life and education

-Reitan was born in 1982 in Mankato, Minnesota into a Lutheran family and is one of four siblings.
-He came out to his parents while a junior in high school.
-In high school, he helped create the first gay-straight alliance at Mankato West High School.
-He graduated magna cum laude from Northwestern University in Evanston, Illinois, majoring in Communication Studies and Political Science.
+Reitan was born in 1982 in Mankato, Minnesota, into a Lutheran family and is one of four siblings.
+He has described being the target of anti-gay harassment as early as seventh grade, and first found his anxieties about his sexual orientation eased in the tenth grade when his English teacher Gwen Walz announced her classroom was "a safe space for gay and lesbian students@.
+He came out to his sister, then Gwen Walz, and then his parents while a junior at Mankato West High School.
+He came out to his classmates during the summer of 1999, as senior year approached.
+After experiencing harassment during his senior year, he told the school principal he planned to come out and found a gay-straight alliance before graduation.
+To serve as faculty advisor to that organization, the principal chose geography teacher and football coach Tim Walz, a future Minnesota governor and the Democratic Vice Presidential candidate Tim Walz He graduated magna cum laude from Northwestern University in Evanston, Illinois, majoring in Communication Studies and Political Science.
 He received his masters from Harvard Divinity School and his J.D. degree from the University of Minnesota Law School.